-Select the Automatically delete old backups check box to define the retention rules for backup management inside the archive.
-The availability of the options depends on the schedule setup in the previous step (section "When to Backup") and on the selected archive format.
+Next, you should define the retention rules for backup management inside the archive.
+The availability of the options depends on the schedule setup in the previous step (section "When to Backup") and on the selected archive format (section "Backup type" (p.
+35)).
 For example, the Grandfather-Father-Son (GFS) cleanup scheme will not be available for the unscheduled backup task.
 Create full backups every: <...> choice will not be available for the "Save all backups in one file" option (as full backups don't make sense for the Always Incremental archive format).
 What follows is a description of each retention rule.